King Meets Jerusalemite Figures, Reiterates Jordan's Unwavering Support For Palestinians

 His Majesty underscored the need to reach a political settlement to achieve peace on the basis of the two-state solution.

-During the meeting, Jerusalem Awqaf Department Director Mohammad Azzam Al Khatib thanked the King for his efforts and unwavering position in safeguarding Islamic and Christian holy sites in Jerusalem, stressing the important role of the Hashemite Custodianship.
+During the meeting, Jerusalem Awqaf Department Director Mohammad Azzam Al Khatib thanked the King for his efforts and unwavering position in safeguarding Islamic and Christian holy sites in Jerusalem, stressing the important role of the Hashemite Custodianship, according to the statement.

 He pointed to the current siege on Al Aqsa Mosque's gates to limit worshippers' access and measures that threaten the historical status quo.